bitum-project/bitumdocs/docs/proof-of-stake/ticket-splitting.md

 ### General help

-General technical support is often available in the #ticket_splitting channel on Bitum's Slack group, or in the Telegram group located [here](https://t.me/bitumtktsplit).
+General technical support is often available in the #ticket_splitting channel on Bitum's group.